-The Max Planck Institute for Biophysical Chemistry
+The Max Planck Institute for Multidisciplinary Sciences

 At the institute, we explore scientific questions ranging from physics and chemistry to structural and cell biology, neuroscience and biomedical research.
 Basic research in the natural sciences can thus be linked even more effectively with bais medical research approaches.